uber/h3/website/versioned_docs/version-3.x/core-library/h3ToGeoDesc.md

 *  The function `_h3ToFaceIjk` then converts the H3 index to the appropriate icosahedron face number and normalized *ijk* coordinate's on that face's coordinate system as follows:
    * We start by assuming that the cell center point falls on the same icosahedron face as its base cell.
-   * It is possible that the the cell center point lies on an adjacent face (termed an *overage* in the code), in which case we would need to use a projection centered on that adjacent face instead.
+   * It is possible that the cell center point lies on an adjacent face (termed an *overage* in the code), in which case we would need to use a projection centered on that adjacent face instead.
 We recall that normalized *ijk* coordinates have at most two non-zero components, and that in a face-centered Class II system the sum of those components is a resolution-specific constant value for cells that lie on the edge of that icosahedral face.
      We determine whether an overage exists by taking the sum of the *ijk* components, and if there is an overage the positive *ijk* components indicate which adjacent face the cell center lies on.
 A lookup operation is then performed to find the appropriate rotation and translation to transform the *ijk* coordinates into the adjacent face-centered *ijk* system.

 <div align="center">